JoshuaEnglish/taskshell/taskshell/docs/checklistplugin.rst

       instance of the checklist.
 The ``idsource="true"`` attribute signifies that the value of that node is the id used by the system to identify the new instance

+    * The header is filled out and copied to each instance.

     * The first task has two processing instructions.

         * The first triggers a task to be created in the main task list